Barricade jumper who rushed at Ariana Grande at Singapore event given 9 days' jail for public nuisance

 In sentencing, District Judge Christopher Goh told Johnson Wen that he was "attention-seeking" and that he was wrong to think that he would have suffered no consequences for his acts in Singapore.

-Wen, who has been remanded since Nov 14, pleaded guilty to one charge of causing annoyance to the public by causing a commotion during the Wicked: For Good Singapore premiere.
+Wen, who has been remanded since Nov 14, pleaded guilty to one charge of causing annoyance to the public by causing a commotion during the Singapore premiere of the film Wicked: For Good.

 In widely circulated videos of the incident at Resorts World Sentosa on Nov 13, Wen was seen jumping over a barricade.